 A key controls access to the ignition switch.
-Always remove the ignition switch key when the vehicle is not use.
+Always remove the ignition switch key when the vehicle is not in use.
 The ignition switch is wired to activate the headlight.

 DO NOT MODIFY THE IGNITION SWITCH TO BYPASS THIS FEATURE.
-ALWAYS OPERATE YOUR AMERICAN IRONHORSE WITH THE HEADLIGHT ON TO IMPROVE YOUR VISIBILITY TO OTHERS FOR IMPROVED SAFEN
+ALWAYS OPERATE YOUR AMERICAN IRONHORSE WITH THE HEADLIGHT ON TO IMPROVE YOUR VISIBILITY TO OTHERS FOR IMPROVED SAFETY.

-The ignition switch has two operative positions as wired from the factory (Figures 1 and 16).
+The ignition switch has two operative positions as wired from the factory (Figures $\bf 1$ and $\bf 17$).
 The OFF/LOCK mode is located approximately at the 12 o'clock position.
-The switch mechanism is activated by inserting the key into the ignition key slot and turning the switch mechanism straight up and down and parallel the bike frame.
+The switch mechanism is activated by inserting the key into the ignition key slot and turning the switch mechanism straight up and down and parallel to the bike frame.

-To reach the ON position, rotate the ignition switch to approximately the two o'clock position.
-The headle will come on when the switch has been positioned in the ON position.
-The third position operates in the same manner as the two o'clock position.
+To reach the ON position, rotate the ignition switch to approximately the three o'clock position.
+The headlight will come on when the switch has been positioned in the ON position.
 THERE IS NO IGNITION ON/HEADLIGHT OFF POSITION.